Airmen supporting Airmen through victim advocacy

+MALMSTROM AIR FORCE BASE, Mont. – Airmen who are survivors of sexual assault have a crucial resource at their disposal: volunteer victim advocates.
+They help victims get back on their feet through information, resources and emotional support.

-Volunteer victim advocates work through the Sexual Assault Prevention and Response Program to give non-clinical support as well as provide the most informed decisions to survivors of sexual assault regarding their situation.
+The Airmen in this program are volunteers with the Sexual Assault Prevention and Response program (SAPR), which requires them to participate in a lengthy training, leading to a certification.
+The course helps fortify the VVA in areas such as non-clinical support, interpersonal communication skills as well as providing the most informed decision to survivors regarding their situation.

+1st Lt.
+Madison Manu, 341st Comptroller Squadron financial operations flight commander and a newly selected VVA, gave insight on how the 40 hour training prepared her for the role.

+“I learned about the trauma that survivor's experience, history of sexual assault in the military and then applied that knowledge to better understand the dynamic between the advocate and the victim,” said Manu.
+“These are tough conversations to have, and the volunteer victim advocate training is the key get the conversation started with the victim.”

 |Date Taken: